Rehearsal and Performance Guidelines

 Personal Belongings - Lost & Found

-We strongly recommend that you do not keep personal belongings, particularly those of value, in any CCM offices unless you are actively working in that office.
+We strongly recommend that you do not keep personal belongings, particularly those of value, in any CCM offices, practices rooms or rehearsal halls unless you are actively working in that space and have your eyes on them.
 Leave personal belongings at home or get a locker and lock up your belongings.
 Be cautious when leaving anything backstage or front of house in any of the venues, and never leave keys lying around anywhere.
 Put them in their appropriate home or always keep them on your person.
+The University is not responsible for any items left unattended.

 It is a good idea to leave your contact number on the lock screen of important personal belongings like phones, iPads, computers, etc. This allows Performance Management to easily contact you if your items are found elsewhere in CCM.